pjmanning/de-facebook-me/content/instagram.md

 description: 'insta description'
 ---

-In this section, we'll discuss how to prepare before deleting / removing your data.
-If you choose only to _deactivate_ your account - your data will still be saved on Instagram but will not be public.
-However, if you choose to delete your data it will completely be removed from Instagram (we hope ;)
+In this section, we'll discuss **how to delete Instagram account**.
+The first step is to prepare before deleting / removing your data.
+If you choose only to _deactivate_ your Instagram account - your data will still be saved on Instagram's servers but will not be public.
+However, if you choose to delete your Instagram data it will completely be removed forever (we hope ;)

 <!-- More -->